 Now, nearly a decade later (holy crap!) the recipes have matured and evolved just as I have, but my tenets of taste and value have stayed the same.

 I love cooking and baking, shopping for groceries, discovering new ingredients, making meal plans, browsing recipes, trying them out and creating my own new ones.
+I love traveling and tasting new foods, spices, and styles.
 I’m epicurious by nature.

 Thus the name “Budget Epicurean” was conceived.

 I’ve been in love with food for a long time.

 Food is good for the body and good for the soul.
 There is peace in chopping piles of fresh vegetables, a deep satisfaction in sitting down to a hot meal that you planned, shopped for, prepped, and put together, and there is no better way to bond with others.